kylzhirov/database-labs/README.md

 involving table creation, advanced querying and etc. are stored in .sql files.

-# Final Project
+# Final Project Topic

-Database of prisoners in Kyrgyzstan, statistical data.
+Database of convicts in Kyrgyzstan, statistical data.